SalmaBhar/UNIT2/README.md

 [1] Ramasubramanian, Sowmya.
 “C++ Is Now the Fastest-Growing Programming Language, Report Says.”
 The Hindu, The Hindu, 11 Sept.
 2020, www.thehindu.com/sci-tech/technology/c-is-now-the-fastest-growing-programming-language/article32580426.ece.

 T.E.L.O.S.
 Study: <br>
 T-Technical-Is the project technically possible?
-We dispose of a computer, Arduino E-Economic-
+We dispose of a computer, Arduino, TinkerCat simulator, Arduino IDE for C++ code and circuits components.
+All technical necessities for this project are satisfied. <br>
-L-Legal-
-O-Operational-
-S-Scheduling-
+E-Economic- Can the project be afforded?
+Will it increase profit?
+This project is developed for free by UWC ISAK Japan students.
+Thanks to the funding provided to our school, we can afford all of the components necessary for the project. <br>
+L-Legal- Is the project legal?
+The project is completely legal as the 1947 Japanese constitution does not criminalize small digital projects like ours. <br>
+O-Operational- How will the current operations support the change?
+The project will operate on computers and Arduino.
+The process does not have any errors and is perfectly operational. <br>
+S-Scheduling- Can the project be done in time?
+We are given 3 weeks to complete this project and the tasks have been regularly distributed to assure that it is completed by Thursday, November 11th, 2020. <br>
 ### Criteria for success
 1. There are no bugs in the program <br>
 2. Provides clear signage of the counting <br>